4 min read

 Cloudflare Cron is for your recurring tasks.
 Cloudflare Queue is a building block. trigger.dev is the right abstraction when your users are the ones defining what runs and when.

-If you’re building a monitoring product — uptime checks, price alerts, data sync jobs, anything where users create schedules — invest in trigger.dev early.
+If you’re building a monitoring product, whether that’s uptime checks, price alerts, data sync jobs, or anything else where users create their own schedules, invest in trigger.dev early.
 The alternative is hand-rolling a scheduler, and that’s a rabbit hole that swallows sprints.